Bad Breath in Dogs: Investigating Halitosis

 Foreign objects

-Bacterial, fungal, viral
+Bacterial, fungal, and viral infections

 Dietary: